WorldEnterpriseGroup/oktopod/Get Started Oktopod Leads.md

 Sign up for an account to get a membership for the Focus pass.

 ## Training in Timmsi:
-Timmsi is a tool used by Oktopod to help users manage their projects and collaborate with team members.
-Training in Timmsi will help users become proficient in using the tool and take full advantage of its features.
+Timmsi Land is offering training to Oktopod teams to help them prepare for clients and their own startup.
+They will provide all the necessary training, including training related to new technologies and terms, to ensure that the team is well-equipped to succeed..

 ## Attaching to a client:
 Oktopod can help users find clients to work with by matching them with businesses that need their services.
 By attaching to a client, users can gain experience and build their reputation while working on real-world projects.